gturpin-dev/PostTypeHandler/README.md

   - ~~Can be registered on a post type directly ( by the slug or the object itself, maybe with a __tostring method )~~
 - Same columns but for the taxonomies
 - Can work on existing post types ( update options and labels )
+- Add the @link/author/license to the main class